sparklingdataocean/gh-pages/_posts/2017-12-09-word2vec2graphWordPairsContinue.markdown

 </a>

 <p><h3>Next Post - Different Data</h3>
 We've got some stress related ideas - now it's time to change the subject.
-In the next post we will build Word2Vec2Graph model for different data.
+In the next post we will run Word2Vec2Graph model with different data.
 </p>